-- i.
-Each toxicity test control (0% effluent) must have a survival equal to or greater than 90%. - ii.
-The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: Daphnia pulex survival test; and Fathead minnow survival test. - iii.
-The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited for: Daphnia pulex survival test; and Fathead minnow survival test.
+- v.
+The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: the young of surviving females in the Ceriodaphnia dubia reproduction test; the growth and survival endpoints of the Fathead minnow test. - vi.
+The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal or nonlethal effects are exhibited for: the young of surviving females in the Ceriodaphnia dubia reproduction test; the growth and survival endpoints of the Fathead minnow test. - vii.
+A Percent Minimum Significant Difference (PMSD) range of 13 47 for Ceriodaphnia dubia reproduction; - viii.
+A PMSD range of 12 30 for Fathead minnow growth.